zverok/the_schema_is/README.md

 ## Some Q&A

 * **Q: It doesn't check the actual DB?** A: No, it does not!
-At current moment, our belief is that in a healthy Rails codebase `schema.rb` is always corresponding to DB state, so checking against it is enough.
-This approach makes the tooling much easier (with existing Rubocop's ecosystem of parsers/offences/configurations).
+At the current moment, our belief is that in a healthy Rails codebase `schema.rb` is always corresponding to DB state, so checking against it is enough.
+This approach makes the tooling much easier (with existing Rubocop's ecosystem of parsers/offenses/configurations).
 * **Q: What if I don't use Rubocop?** A: You may want to try, at least?
 Do you know that you may disable or configure most of its checks to your liking?
 And auto-correct any code to your preferences?..
 Or automatically create "TODO" config-file (which disables all the cops currently raising offenses, and allows to review them and later setup one-by-one)?..
-It is much more than "linter making your code to complain some rigid style guide".
+It is much more than "linter making your code to complain about some rigid style guide".
 * **Q: Cool, but I still don't want to.** ...OK, then you can disable all cops _except_ for `TheSchemaIs` namespace :)
 * **How do I annotate my fabrics, model specs, routes, controllers, ... (which `annotate` allows)?** You don't.
-The same way you don't copy-paste the whole definitioin of the class into spec file which tests this class: Definition is in one place, tests and other code using this definition is another.
+The same way you don't copy-paste the whole definition of the class into spec file which tests this class: Definition is in one place, tests and other code using this definition is another.
 DRY!
 * **Rubocop is unhappy with the code `TheSchemaIs` generated**.
 There are two known things in generated `the_schema_is` blocks that Rubocop may complain about:
-  * Usage of double quotes for strings, if your config insists of single quotes: that's because we just copy code objects from `schema.rb`.
+  * Usage of double quotes for strings, if your config insists on single quotes: that's because we just copy code objects from `schema.rb`.
 Rubocop's auto-fix will fix it :) (Even in one run: "fixing TheSchemaIs, then fixing quotes");
-  * Too long blocks (if you have tables with dozens of columns, God forbid... like we do).
+  * Too long blocks (if you have tables with dozens of columns, God forbid... as we do).
 It can be fixed by adding this to `.rubocop.yml`:
   ```yaml
   Metrics/BlockLength:
     ExcludedMethods: